srigi/type-graphql/Readme.md

 TypeGraphQL&nbsp;Prisma is a Prisma generator that auto-generates models & resolvers from prisma schema.
 However it is not compatible with latest Prisma&nbsp;v6.x.
 To stay on the edge of the latest TypeGraphQL&nbsp;&&nbsp;Prisma, this project will not utilize the TypeGraphQL&nbsp;Prisma!

-However there are example sources from TypeGraphQL&nbsp;Prisma generator in [`.resources`](./.resources/type-graphql.prisma/) folder.
+However there are example sources from TypeGraphQL&nbsp;Prisma generator in [**typegraphql-prisma** branch](https://github.com/srigi/type-graphql/tree/typegraphql-prisma).
 You can refer to these examples as an inspiration to writing your own models & resolvers.